-Notes to the Condensed Consolidated Interim Financial Statements (Unaudited - Expressed in Canadian dollars) Six Months Ended April 30, 2021 b) Issued - Continued
+Notes to the Condensed Consolidated Interim Financial Statements (Unaudited - Expressed in Canadian dollars) Nine Months Ended July 31, 2021 b) Issued - Continued

-- (vi) On June 4, 2020, the Company closed a non-brokered private placement.
+- (iii) There was a total of 2,605,000 share options exercised for proceeds of \$170,750.
+A total of \$205,814 was transferred from reserves to share capital, representing the fair value of the share options exercised during the year. - (iv) On January 30, 2020, the Company closed the first tranche of a non-brokered private placement.
+In connection with the first tranche closing, the Company issued a total of 2,685,000 units of the Company at a price of \$0.20 per unit for gross proceeds of \$537,000.
+Each unit consisted of one common share of the Company and one-half of one common share purchase warrant.
+Each warrant entitles the holder to acquire one common share at an exercise price of \$0.30 until January 30, 2022.
+On closing, the Company paid a cash commission of \$1,200, representing 6% of the proceeds raised in respect of a portion of the private placement. - (v) On February 13, 2020, the Company closed the final tranche of the non-brokered private placement.
+In connection with the closing of the final tranche, the Company issued a total of 3,512,065 units of the Company at a price of \$0.20 per unit for gross proceeds of \$702,413.
+Each unit consisted of one common share of the Company and one-half of one common share purchase warrant.
+Each warrant entitles the holder to acquire one common share at an exercise price of \$0.30 until February 13, 2022.
+On closing, the Company paid a cash commission of \$13,500, representing 6% of the proceeds raised in respect of a portion of the private placement. - (vi) On June 4, 2020, the Company closed a non-brokered private placement.
 In connection with the closing, the Company issued a total of 22,670,737 units of the Company at a price of \$0.20 per unit for gross proceeds of \$4,534,148.
-Each unit consisted of one common share of the Company and one-half of one common share purchase warrant. - (vii) Each warrant entitles the holder to acquire one common share at an exercise price of \$0.30 until June 4, 2023.
+Each unit consisted of one common share of the Company and one-half of one common share purchase warrant.
+Each warrant entitles the holder to acquire one common share at an exercise price of \$0.30 until June 4, 2023.
 On closing, the Company paid a cash commission of \$193,090, representing 7% of the proceeds raised in respect of a portion of the private placement.
 The Company also issued 950,950 finders' warrants, representing 7% of the units placed by finders.
-The finders' warrants were fair valued at \$261,321 and were treated as non-cash share issue costs. - (viii) On July 31, 2020, the Company closed a non-brokered private placement.
+The finders' warrants were fair valued at \$261,321 and were treated as non-cash share issue costs. - (vii) On July 31, 2020, the Company closed a non-brokered private placement.
 In connection with the closing, the Company issued a total of 10,416,667 units of the Company at a price of \$0.72 per unit for gross proceeds of \$7,500,000.
 Each unit consisted of one common share of the Company and one-half of one common share purchase warrant.
 Each warrant entitles the holder to acquire one common share at an exercise price of \$10 until July 31, 2022.
 On closing, the Company paid a cash commission of \$399,280, representing 6% of the proceeds raised in respect of a portion of the private placement.
 The Company also issued 554,556 finders' warrants, representing 6% of the units placed by finders.
 The finders' warrants were fair valued at \$679,331 and were treated as non-cash share issue costs.